MicrosoftDocs/azure-docs/articles/sql-database-get-started.md

 Use this article to learn how to create and administer a relational database service in the cloud with Azure.
 If you're new to SQL Server and database administration, you can finish this topic in about 30 minutes.
 You'll create and provision a new sample database using SQL Database, and then you'll query system and user data using SQL Server Management Studio (SSMS).
 When you finish, you'll have a new sample database and an understanding of how to perform basic administration tasks.

 Another option for running SQL in the cloud is to host SQL Server on a virtual machine.
-See <link> if you want to get started on that route, and see <link> for a quick comparison of the options.
+See [Provisioning a SQL Server Virtual Machine on Azure](virtual-machines-provision-sql-server.md) if you want to get started on that route, and see [Understanding Azure SQL Database and SQL Server in Azure VMs](data-management-azure-sql-database-and-sql-server-iaas.md) for a quick comparison of the options.

 ## Step 1: Create a Microsoft Azure account
 Skip this step if you already have an Azure account.
 If you don't, click **Free Trial** in the upper right of this page and then come back after you've signed up.